Blog

 TL;DR

-The necessity of a dedicated DevOps team is diminishing in 2024 due to the maturity of the market and advanced automation tools.
-DevOps engineers handle essential tasks like infrastructure provisioning, CI/CD, and monitoring, but platforms like Qovery can automate these tasks efficiently and cost-effectively.
+The necessity of a dedicated DevOps team is diminishing due to the maturity of the market and advanced automation tools.
+DevOps engineers handle essential tasks like infrastructure provisioning, CI/CD, and monitoring, but DevOps automation tools like Qovery can automate these tasks efficiently and cost-effectively.

 DevOps practices have matured over the years.
 Initially, organizations relied on manual configurations and bespoke scripts.
 Today, automation tools and platforms have become mainstream, simplifying many complex tasks.
 Infrastructure as Code (IaC), Continuous Integration/Continuous Deployment (CI/CD) pipelines, and container orchestration have streamlined processes that once required extensive manual intervention.